Neko-Life/Discord-Screen-Share-Fix-Audio-on-Linux/readme.md

  and find the virtual streams number.

  * If discord ever prompt you to switch audio device, **don't switch!**
- * If you don't want to run the script every time you boot up your PC, copy the codes from the script (exclude the first line) and append it to your `/etc/pulse/default.pa`.
+ * If you don't want to run the script every time you boot up your PC, copy the codes from the script (exclude the first line) and append it to your `/etc/pulse/default.pa`, make sure to remove the `pactl` prefix from each line.

  # Issues